-To use the tuition waiver, a veteran must submit a copy of their DD-214 to the QVCC Financial Aid/Veterans Affairs Office for evaluation.
+To use the tuition waiver, a veteran must submit a copy of their DD-214 to the QVCC Veterans Affairs Office for evaluation.
 National Guard members must apply to their unit for a DD-2384.
 Those eligible for a Guard waiver must reapply with their units each semester and have the waivers mailed to the QVCC Business Office prior to registration.
-These waivers do not cover Extension Fund courses, student fees, or books.
+These waivers do not cover Extension Fund, Summer, Winter Intersession or non-credit courses, student fees, or books.

-Veterans Monthly Benefits
+Veterans' Monthly Benefits